-When an Infrastructure agent connects to New Relic, Infrastructure generates an Agent connected event.
-If Infrastructure doesn't receive data from an agent for three minutes, Infrastructure generates an Agent disconnected event.
+When an infrastructure agent connects to New Relic, our platform generates an Agent connected event.
+If New Relic doesn't receive data from an agent for three minutes, the platform generates an Agent disconnected event.

 Inventory events can include:

-With New Relic Infrastructure Events, you can easily search through your event log to quickly find vulnerable packages.
+With the Events page, you can easily search through your event log to quickly find vulnerable packages.

-Select the host's Critical times-circle-o icon or Warning exclamation-triangle icon.
+Select the host's Critical icon or Warning icon.

 If you need more help, check out these support and learning resources: